redwoodjs/redwood/CONTRIBUTING.md

 ### Local Package Registry Emulation

 Sometimes you'll want to test the full package-development workflow: building, publishing, and installing all the packages in your local copy of the Redwood Framework in your Redwood App.
-We accomodate this using a local NPM registry called [Verdaccio](https://github.com/verdaccio/verdaccio).
+We accommodate this using a local NPM registry called [Verdaccio](https://github.com/verdaccio/verdaccio).

 You might also have to use this workflow if you've installed or upgraded one of Redwood's dependencies.